fkarg/fkarg.github.io/staged/rich-dad-poor-dad.md

 <!-- TLDR of the review, and if I would recommend it to others. -->

-I received this book together with [The Personal MBA][personal-mba] as a birthday present and read it in early september.
+I received this book together with [The Personal MBA][personal-mba] as a birthday present and read it in early september, as it also became the second suggested book of our Book Club.
+The first book was [7 Habits of Highly Effective People][7-habits] which I have already read before.
 <!-- Short description of where I got the book from and how I got interested in
 it, as well as when I read it.
 Reference other book reviews if applicable. -->